HyperFlight

 Proportion

 Proportion relates two things or two parameters.
 When multiplying two numbers we are usually moving from 1D to 2D and work with an area.
-In nature, area is usually associated with .. [your homework].
+In nature, area is usually associated with .. [your brainwork].
 As a Pythagorean you will be working with square numbers.

 When we are rationing we are relating two parameters in the act of normalization.
-Rationing takes two parameters -- and discovers their relationship -- without needing to know their absolute or actual value.
+Rationing takes two parameters and discovers their relationship without needing to know their absolute or actual value.

 Multiplication or squaring is one form of proportion.
 You will need to discover the physical parameter(s) that exist as a product of two parameters or a square of a single parameter.
 For example, the tone of a string depends on two parameters: the length and the tension (force).
 You now must work with the proportions of the two variables to get at the result.
 You will also find the concept of a continuum here but only if one of the proportioned parameters is energy (explained in the Quantum Pythagoreans book in the quantum mechanical context).
 But of course, spatial distance and time cannot make a continuum, for neither distance or time contains energy.

 If your math teacher encouraged you to leave the result as a ratio and did not require you to complete your calculations with a decimal fraction, he or she is very good.
 This is applicable to those results that have cyclic qualities such as inventory turnover.
 Leaving the result as a ratio is also applicable to area ("energy") qualities such as the computer display that is, say, in the 16:10 ratio and not in the 1.6 ratio.
-Results that have linear qualities such as earnings per share or miles per gallon can be carried out with the decimal fraction because these results have a straight dimension (or linear motion) rather than cyclic (rotational, repeating) or area (energy) qualities.
+Results that have linear qualities such as earnings per share or miles per gallon can be carried out with a decimal fraction because these results have a straight dimension (or linear motion) rather than cyclic (rotational, repeating) or area (energy) qualities.
 Irrationals and transcendentals should never be expressed as a decimal fraction unless you have time on your hands and you, to be true to the value of the number, continue on to infinity.
 Get comfortable and show your understanding by having your result contain fractions, Pi or SQRT(5).
-Your first application is with the golden ratio, which is expressed as a fraction because the numerator is an irrational number -- and so the denominator stays at 2.
+Your first application is with the golden ratio, which is expressed as a fraction because the numerator is an irrational number and so the denominator stays at 2.

 Superposition is about additions and subtractions (and not about proportion).
 When Newton analyzed optical fringes he was able to measure the specific wavelength of light without needing to know lightspeed.
 He measured the wavelength associated with a yellow ring by using the distance across a gap.
 Because yellow results from the absence of blue, he measured the wavelength of a blue color as blue color was zeroed out across a known gap distance.
 (Illustrated and extended in the Quantum Pythagoreans book.)